mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 - In the loop, record the machine step byproducts
 - After loop ends, if steps has reached max steps and not halted, set last machine step with timeout state and halted status as halted

-> Fun fact, max steps is defined in our program to overcome most famous theoritical problem in computer science (aka Halting problem).
+> Fun fact, max steps is defined in our program to overcome the most famous theoritical problem in computer science (aka Halting problem).
 The Halting Problem asks whether there exists a general algorithm that can determine, for any arbitrary program and input, whether that program will eventually halt or run forever.
 Turing proved that no such algorithm can exist - it's mathematically impossible to create a procedure that can always correctly predict whether an arbitrary program will halt.

 ```sql
 -- run_machine runs machine